-A virus is a smallest and ultramicroscopic particle discovered by Iwanowsky in 1892.
+A virus is the smallest and ultramicroscopic living particle discovered by Iwanowsky in 1892.

-They are observed only by an electron microscope.
+They can be observed only by an electron microscope.

-That means they are inactive viable forms only inside the host and inactive once outside the host cells.
+They are viable only inside the host and are inactive outside the host cells.

-The nucleic acid forms the center of the virus particle.
-It is usually DNA, as in animal viruses & bacteriophages.
+The nucleic acid core is the center of the virus particle and is usually either DNA or RNA.

-This protein coat forms the bulk of virus mass.
-Which may sometimes have carbohydrates and lipids to a small extent.
+This coat forms the bulk of viral mass and may sometimes have carbohydrates and lipids to a small extent.

 A bacteriophage has a head, tail, collar (neck), base plate (endplate), and tail fibers.